 - Partnered with the Washington Area Bicyclist Association (WABA) to launch Biking for Kids, classes on pedestrian and bicycle safety held in District elementary schools.

 - Teamed up with the Metropolitan Police Department to give away helmets to children under 16.
 Helmets for this age group are required by law.
 A child can go to a District police station, accompanied by an adult, to have a helmet fitted.

 Bicycle Route Planner

 There are two online options for finding bike routes in DC.
-Google Maps offers directions by bike, and Ride the City is based on the Washington, DC Bicycle Map.
+Google Maps offers directions by bike, and Ride the City is based on Washington, DC Bicycle Map.
 Not only will both online route planners help bicyclists get from point A to point B, but Ride the City will show bike shops and bike share stations that exist along the way.

-The two online resources are generated by a private web services.
+The two online resources are generated by a private web service.
 Please report any problems you find with the route suggestions directly to the providers.
 Cyclists are cautioned to follow all traffic laws.
 DDOT assumes no responsibility for damages resulting from the use of this data.
 No warranty of accuracy or completeness is expressed or implied.

 For more information, contact Bicycle Program Specialist, Mike Goodno.

 DDOT Bicycle Facility Design Guide

 The District Department of Transportation (DDOT) Bicycle Facility Design Guide – Version 2 serves as an update to the original guide published in 2006.
 Since its original publication, much has changed in the realm of bicycle facility design.